Free Markets Inequality and the Circular Flow

 Others use flat tax systems - same rate for all, which often benefits the rich.

-If taxation doesn’t redistribute, inequality deepens.
+If taxation doesn’t redistribute wealth, inequality deepens.

 Imbalance 3: Imports vs Exports